vda-lab/visualisation-tutorial/index.md

 ![CC-BY]({{ site.baseurl }}/assets/ccby.png)

 In these tutorial, we will work in different phases, looking at vega-lite, vega, and Holoviz.
-We'll start with vega-lite and vega in the [online editor](https://vega.github.io/editor/) that they provide, and move on to using holoviz at a later stage.
+We'll start with vega-lite and vega in the [online editor](https://vega.github.io/editor/) that they provide, and move on to using HoloViz at a later stage.

 This tutorial is based on material provided on the vega-lite, vega and holoviz websites, as well as teaching material collected by Ryo Sakai.